guillaumeblaquiere/eventsync/README.md

 }
 ```
 Where
-* `FirstEventDate` is the date of the least revent event in the trigger's observation period.
+* `FirstEventDate` is the date of the least recent event in the trigger's observation period.
 Not provided is no event
 are in  the `events` list
 * `lastEventDate` is the date of the most recent event in the trigger's observation period.
 Not provided is no event
 are in  the `events` list
-* `numberOfEvents` is the number of event in the trigger's observation period.
+* `numberOfEvents` is the number of events in the trigger's observation period.
 Can be different of the number of events
 in the `events` list
 * `events` is the array of `Event` according to the configuration